Chinory/pargv-lite/README.md

 ### header option

+*This feature will be removed in the next release due to performance issues.*

 Header option is option that should only appear in the front of a module.
 Just suffix the external name with `$`.

 **For Example**: